 Amid law enforcement crackdowns, it is common for people to be unfairly accused.
 It is even common for someone to be charged with an offense far more serious than the actual act they committed.
 If this happened to you, then you have likely found yourself facing serious penalties for no good reason.

-Florida Penalties for Violent Crimes
+What are the Penalties for Violent Crimes in Florida?

 If convicted of a violent crime, you could face the following penalties: